OXID-eSales/vat_tbe_services/README.md

 If you experience any bugs or issues, please report them in the section **Module eVAT** of https://bugs.oxid-esales.com.

+### Documentation

+The module documentation can be found on our documentation platform: https://docs.oxid-esales.com/modules/evat/en/latest/index.html.

 ## License

 See LICENSE file for license details.